Murders of Pamela Buckley and James Freund: Leads and theories

 In 1977, a man named Lonnie George Henry was arrested in Latta, South Carolina, for driving while intoxicated.
 He owned a revolver (found in his vehicle) of the same kind as the murder weapon.
 It was proven to be the murder weapon after it was test-fired by investigators.
-Henry (who died in 1982) was located but was not charged because insufficient evidence existed to file charges against this individual with the murders.
+However, Henry was ultimately not charged because insufficient evidence existed to file murder charges against him, and he died in 1982.

 Investigators traveled to the city of Brunswick, Georgia.
 They met with a mother and father who were thought to be possible acquaintances of the Jane Doe.
 Their daughter was missing and her ex-boyfriend had reported a similarity between the female victim and his ex-girlfriend.
 However, after showing the parents of the missing woman photographs of the female victim, neither they nor her friends could verify that it was her.
 After a dental comparison, it was found that the two women did not match.

 The initials JPF, engraved inside the man's ring, supported the theory that his name was Jacques or at least started with a J.